-We believe our cash and cash equivalents as of March 31, 2019 will enable us to fund our operating expenses including our debt repayment obligations as they become due and capital expenditure requirements into early 2021.
+We believe our cash and cash equivalents as of June 30, 2019 will enable us to fund our operating expenses including our debt repayment obligations as they become due and capital expenditure requirements into early 2021.
 Our future capital requirements will depend on many factors, including but not limited to:

-- the scope, timing, results and costs of our current and planned clinical trials, including those for AMT-061 in hemophilia B and AMT-130 in Huntington's disease; - the scope, timing, results and costs of preclinical development and laboratory testing of our additional product candidates; - the need for any additional tests, studies, or trials beyond those originally anticipated to confirm the safety or efficacy of our product candidates and technologies; - the cost, timing and outcome of regulatory reviews associated with our product candidates; - the cost and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution of any of our product candidates for which we receive marketing approval in the future; - the amount and timing of revenue, if any, we receive from commercial sales of any product candidates for which we, or our collaboration partner, receives marketing approval in the future; - the potential to receive future consideration pursuant to our collaboration with BMS, which is largely contingent on achieving certain research, development, regulatory and sales milestones; - our ability to enter into collaboration arrangements in the future; the costs and timing of preparing, filing, expanding, acquiring, licensing, maintaining, enforcing and prosecuting patents and patent applications, as well as defending any intellectual property-related claims; - the repayments of the principal amount of our venture debt loan with Hercules, which will contractually start in January 2021 and will run through June 2023; - the extent to which we acquire or in-license other businesses, products, product candidates or technologies; and - the costs associated with maintaining quality compliance and optimizing our manufacturing processes, including the operating costs associated with our Lexington, Massachusetts manufacturing facility.
+- the scope, timing, results and costs of our current and planned clinical trials, including those for AMT-061 in hemophilia B and AMT-130 in Huntington's disease; - the scope, timing, results and costs of preclinical development and laboratory testing of our additional product candidates; - the need for any additional tests, studies, or trials beyond those originally anticipated to confirm the safety or efficacy of our product candidates and technologies; - the cost, timing and outcome of regulatory reviews associated with our product candidates; - the cost and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution of any of our product candidates for which we receive marketing approval in the future; - the amount and timing of revenue, if any, we receive from commercial sales of any product candidates for which we, or our collaboration partner, receives marketing approval in the future; - our ability to enter into collaboration arrangements in the future; - the costs and timing of preparing, filing, expanding, acquiring, licensing, maintaining, enforcing and prosecuting patents and patent applications, as well as defending any intellectual property-related claims; - the repayments of the principal amount of our venture debt loan with Hercules, which will contractually start in January 2021 and will run through June 2023; - the extent to which we acquire or in-license other businesses, products, product candidates or technologies; and - the costs associated with maintaining quality compliance and optimizing our manufacturing processes, including the operating costs associated with our Lexington, Massachusetts manufacturing facility.